sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-enable-pages/index.md

 ## How to enable Pages in Development or Live environments?

-To enable Pages in any other environment than test, you need some technical implementation.
+To enable Pages in any other environment than Test, you need some technical implementation.
 If you are not a developer you would need the help of a developer.
 You and them can read more about the specific steps in